 Research Grant Opportunities

 Faculty and staff are highly encouraged to inform the Grants Department of any grant-seeking activities before beginning work on a proposal.
-The Grants Department is available to coordinate planning meetings to discuss project ideas, assist with preliminary program and budget development, and to analyze proposals for consistency with college priorities and strategic fit with the requirements of the funding source.
+The Grants Department is available to coordinate planning meetings to discuss ideas, assist with preliminary program and budget development, and analyze proposals for consistency with college priorities and strategic fit with the requirements of the sponsor.
 To initiate the planning process, contact the Grants Department or submit a Grant Concept Form.

-Once a grant opportunity has been identified and matched with an appropriate project, it is necessary to seek the approval of a dean or supervising administrator prior to beginning the grant development process.
-A Supervising Administrator Pre-Approval Form is used to obtain formal approval, however, if the dean or supervising administrator is involved in the grants development process or for small grants, informal approval can be relayed to the Grants Department verbally or via email.
+Once a sponsor has been identified and matched with an appropriate project, it is necessary to seek the approval of a dean or supervising administrator prior to beginning the grant development process.
+A Supervising Administrator Pre-Approval Form is used to obtain formal approval.

 A Grant Partnership Approval Form must be completed prior to the submission of a grant proposal in which GRCC is NOT the applicant.

 The Grants Department reviews and edits all proposals submitted on behalf of the college to ensure that proposals are well-written and complete with information that is compelling to the sponsor.
 For most large government grants, the Grants Department serves as the primary writer(s) of the proposal and/or edits sections written by team members.
 Sufficient lead time for proposal review is required prior to submission and faculty and staff should inform the Grants Department of a pending grant deadline as soon as possible.